-Extract from NFSA blog: Interview with David Bridie:
+Extract from NFSA website: Interview with David Bridie:

 How would you describe your 100 Seats show?